 Today, it is again time for a film review, and so we would like to present you Gosford Park by Robert Altman and Julian Fellowes.
 The film was nominated for 7 Oscars.
-It is an entertaining murder mystery with an excellent cast which a study of the British class system in the 1930’s with all its intricacies, problems and infidelities.
-As you likely have guessed, we will focus on the 1930′s period clothing worn by the male actors.
+It is an entertaining murder mystery with an excellent cast, which is a study of the British class system in the 1930’s with all its intricacies, problems and infidelities.
+As you have likely guessed, we will focus on the 1930’s period clothing worn by the male actors.

-The plot of this movie was written by Julian Fellowes who is an expert in 19. and 20.
-Century country house society in England.
-He is also the mastermind behind the story of the hugely popular TV series Downton Abbey.
+The plot of this movie was written by Julian Fellowes, who is an expert in 19th and 20th-century country house society in England.
+He is also the mastermind behind the story of the hugely popular TV series, Downton Abbey.

-Interestingly, in the opening scene we can spot a yellow Rolls Royce just like in out of our last movie!
-It belongs to Lady Trentham, a snobbish and often sarcastic member of the British upper class.
+Interestingly, in the opening scene, we can spot a yellow Rolls Royce just like in of our last movie!
+It belongs to Lady Trentham, a snobbish, and often sarcastic member of the British upper class.
 She is fabulously personified by Maggie Smith, a Downton Abbey alumni, who acts with superb wit and utterly personifies the derision of her class.
-Of course, her newly hired Scottish maid Mary Maceachran (Kelly MacDonald, also
+Of course, her newly hired Scottish maid, Mary Maceachran (Kelly MacDonald, also

 The Gosford Park Characters

 Gosford Park is set on an English countryside estate during a shooting weekend in November 1932.
-It is hosted by the Sir William McCordle (Michael Gambon) a prosperous factory owner and his wife Lady Sylvia (Kristin Scott Thomas).
-He seems to be a rather strange fellow who is interested only in guns, his dog but foremost in his affairs with all kinds of women, including almost the entire household staff.
-Lady Sylvia, on the other hand, has sensed these infidelities and she seems always open to an affair herself whenever the opportunity arises.
+It is hosted by Sir William McCordle, (Michael Gambon) a prosperous factory owner and his wife, Lady Sylvia, (Kristin Scott Thomas).
+He seems to be a rather strange fellow who is interested only in guns and his dog, but foremost in his affairs with all kinds of women, including almost the entire household staff.
+Lady Sylvia, on the other hand, has sensed these infidelities, and she always seems open to an affair herself whenever the opportunity arises.

-The guests include the aforementioned Lady Trentham, a number of upper class snobs as well as a socially isolated and suffering bourgeoise redhead without a maid and just one evening gown in”green”.
+The guests include Lady Trentham, some upper class snobs, as well as a socially isolated and suffering bourgeoise redhead without a maid and just one evening gown in “green”.
 “Such a difficult colour” Lady Trentham remarks sharply and disrespectfully.

 While the amateurish inspector (personified by pipe-smoking Stephen Fry) disregards even the most obvious clues revealed by his constable, hardly anyone shows any signs of sincere grief.
 When Lady

-Sylvia is asked whether she wants “some company” just after her husband was stabbed, she sighs “I suppose life must go on” while her companion removes her dress.
-In the following, quite a few people in the house fear their secrets may be revealed while others show their relief over Sir William’s death for various reasons.
+Sylvia is asked whether she wants “some company” just after her husband was stabbed, she sighs “I suppose life must go on,” while her companion removes her dress.
+In the following scenes, quite a few people in the house fear their secrets may be revealed, while others show their relief over Sir William’s death for various reasons.

 Throughout the plot, both upstairs and downstairs, the nature of the characters are revealed slowly, but never entirely exhibited, and consequently we learn something new in every scene until the very end.